TsukiFlower/Chat-with-canvas/README.md

 -- HOW TO DO --

+1. Go to terminal.

-Clone the git repo.
+2. Clone the git repo and paste in terminalen.

-Install all dependencies with 'npm install'.
+3. Install all dependencies with 'npm install'.

 Then...

-Start server 'node server' in terminal.
+4. Start server 'node server' in terminal.
-Open browser and visit localhost:8000.
+5. Open browser and visit localhost:8000.

 write in your name or nickname (will lock in) then you will be able to chat real time